ryo-wijaya/blog/_tabs/about.md

 order: 1
 ---

 Welcome to my engineering space!
 I’m Ryo, a software engineer passionate about building efficient solutions and exploring new technologies.
 I believe that being a good developer doesn't necessarily mean knowing everything, but rather knowing what to search for, how to ask the right questions, and how to derive the best solutions.
 Outside of work, I'm an amateur electric guitar :guitar:, keyboard :musical_keyboard:, and drums 🥁 player, as well as a hobbyist composer.
-I also have a cute doggo :dog:
+I also have a cute doggo :dog:.

 ## Current Journey